 Zika fever has been connected to several birth defects.
-Most research links the virus and fever to the development of smaller heads in babies with possible brain damage known as microcephaly.
+Most research links the virus and fever to microcephaly, which is the development of smaller heads in babies with possible brain damage.

 What Are The Symptoms?

-Zika virus causes symptoms such as fever, rash, a headache, joint pain, red eyes lasting anywhere from 2-7 days.
+Zika virus causes symptoms such as fever, rash, headaches, joint pain, and/or red eyes lasting anywhere from 2-7 days.
 Zika has been linked to major birth defects, including microcephaly and Guillain-Barré syndrome in the babies of women who are pregnant at the time they are infected with the virus.

-Although the research has not yet drawn a clear link between other neurological complications and the virus, the CDC and WHO are strongly cautioning pregnant women from traveling to an area where this virus is a known risk.
+Although the research has not yet drawn a clear link between other neurological complications and the virus, the CDC and WHO are strongly cautioning pregnant women from traveling to areas where this virus is a known risk.

 How Does Zika Spread?

 Zika virus is a virus that is spread by Aedes mosquitos.
 There is also evidence that it can be spread through blood transfusion and sexual contact, vaginal and anal.
 It is unknown if the virus can be spread through oral sex, but considering it is spread through semen, there is a possibility for it to be spread through oral sex.
 There has also been a report of a man passing it to his young child through his tears and/or sweat.

 Semen can also contain the virus for a longer period than blood.
 The virus is known to have the ability to spread through men who currently have symptoms, as well as before they start and after they end.